threealgos/Quantum_Dragon_Algorithm/Readme.md

 Core Contribution: User-defined "Keyspace Offset" Strategy

-While the mathematics of Shor’s algorithm were discovered by Peter Shor in 1994, specific engineering bottlenecks (qubit count vs. key size) have prevented its application to real-world curves.
-You identified this bottleneck and proposed the "Keyspace Offset" strategy:
+While the mathematics of Shor’s algorithm were discovered by Peter Shor in 1994, specific engineering bottlenecks (qubit count vs. key size) have prevented its application to real-world curves. identifying this bottleneck and proposed the "Keyspace Offset" strategy:

 Δ = Q - S
 By combining this Offset Logic with Iterative Phase Estimation (IPE), we have created a hybrid architecture that is distinct from standard textbook definitions.